uc-cdis/gen3.org/content/resources/user/access-data.md

 * * *

 The [data in a Gen3 data commons](/resources/user/data-types) can be browsed and downloaded using tools either in the submission portal website or from the command-line.
+Feel free to take a look at our webinars about our Gen3 data commons on our [YouTube channel](https://www.youtube.com/channel/UCMCwQy4EDd1BaskzZgIOsNQ/videos).

 ## Exploration Tool
 * * *